rizac/eGSIM/README.md

-eGSIM is a web service for selecting and testing  ground shaking models (GSIM) in Europe, developed by the [GFZ](https://www.gfz.de/) in the framework of the Thematic Core Services for Seismology of [EPOS](https://www.epos-eu.org/) under the umbrella of [EFEHR](http://www.efehr.org/en/home/)
+eGSIM is a web service and Python library for selecting and testing ground shaking intensity models (GSIM), developed by the [GFZ](https://www.gfz.de/) in the framework of the Thematic Core Services for Seismology of [EPOS](https://www.epos-eu.org/) under the umbrella of [EFEHR](http://www.efehr.org/en/home/)